Koredotcom/docs/docs/xo/automation/use-cases/alert-task-oauth-password-grant-type.md

 # Alert Task – OAuth v2 Password Grant Type

-We have seen how an Alert Task can be set up in the Kore.ai XO Platform [here](https://developer.kore.ai/docs/bots/bot-builder-tool/alert/notification-tasks/).
+We have seen how an Alert Task can be set up in the XO Platform [here](https://developer.kore.ai/docs/bots/bot-builder-tool/alert/notification-tasks/).
 In this article , we will see how authorization for the alert tasks can be set up using the OAuth v2 with password grant.

 ## General Setup